-Soon, we realized that it was closed.
+Soon, we realized that Lushui Trail was also closed.
 Not another one!

 Guess we would have to accept our fate?
 That we were not fated to hike Taroko Gorge today. :(

-Let’s take a break from this rain.
-I’ll be back with Part 2 of Day 2 where we’ll cover Shakatang Trail, Chishing Tan Beach and test out food at Gongzheng Baozi.
+Let’s take a break from this typhoon rain.
+I’ll be back with Day 2 (Part 2) where we’ll cover Shakatang Trail, Chishing Tan Beach and sample food at Gongzheng Baozi.
 Stay tuned!
-If you like to get notified of my new posts, you can choose to connect with me through the icons below.
-(Psst.
-I give up-to-date sneak previews in Instagram.
-Now featuring Langkawi!):

 Do you want to hear about the fun things I do as a budget-savvy free and easy traveler?
 Just click the button below to subscribe.
 I’ll even give you some free and exclusive stuff.
 See you there!SUBSCRIBE